ioccc-src/winner/src/sgit/README.md

     -I			    disable in place editing

     -i extension	    set backup extension (default none)
-				WARNING: sed -i overwrites existing files
+				WARNING: sed -i overwrites existing backup files
-				WARNING: this will create another file for each file changed
+				WARNING: this will create or update a file for each file changed

-    -o sed_option	    append sed options to options list
+    -o sed_option	    append sed option or options to options list
 				WARNING: use of '-o -n' without '-I', can depending on sed commands, empty files as if both sed -i and sed -n were used together

 				NOTE: you must pass the '-' for short options and '--' for long options!
-				NOTE: if you pass more than one option or it takes an option arg you must quote it!
+				NOTE: if you need a space in an option you should quote it!

     -s sed		    set path to sed
     -e command		    append sed command to list of commands to execute on globs

-sgit version: 0.0.11-1 28-04-2023
+sgit version: 0.0.12-1 29-04-2023
 ```

-You **MUST** specify at least one `sed` command and one glob: the sed command by
+You **MUST** specify at least one `sed` command and one glob: the `sed` command
-way of the `-e` option (just like with `sed`); anything after the last option is
+by way of the `-e` option (just like with `sed`); anything after the last option
-a glob.
+is a glob.
 You may specify more than one of each.
 Specify `-e` for each command.
-The sed commands is an array just like the sed options.
+The `sed` commands is an array just like the `sed` options.

 ## A note about the `-i` option and backup extensions